 It’s made of chopped up roti, stir fried with a mix of vegetables, chicken, and sometimes eggs.

-Due to the inclusion of roti (and often soy sauce) kottu roti is NOT an option for gluten free travelers in Sri Lanka.
+Due to the inclusion of roti (and soy sauce) kottu roti is NOT an option for gluten free travelers in Sri Lanka.
 This was always a bit disappointing to me because it looked delicious.

 Paratha is another type of wheat-based flat bread.
 It is similar to roti, but apparently heartier and more often served as a standalone dish rather than an accompaniment.